DangelaLansbury/embyr/README.md

-# Zetsu
+# Embyr

-Command Line Immunity.
+A glitzy command line for cell engineering.

 ## User Guide

-A glitzy command line tool for orchestrating Killer T Cells.
+Some tips for getting the most out of Embyr.